-The use of radioactive materials on campus is governed by the New York State Department of Health.
-The Radiation Safety Committee (RSC) advises members of the University community in matters involving radiological procedures and safety; establishing procedures pertaining to the ordering, receipt, use and disposal of radioactive materials; and advises faculty on specific problems related to the use of radioactive materials in research and instruction.
+The use of radioactive materials on campus is governed by the New York State Department of Health (NYSDOH).
+The Radiation Safety Committee (RSC) advises members of the University community in matters involving: radiological procedures and safety; establishing procedures pertaining to the ordering, receipt, use and disposal of radioactive materials; and advises faculty on specific problems related to the use of radioactive materials in research and instruction.

 Safety Manuals for Licenses:

-All use of radioactive materials for research or instructional purposed must be approved by the RSC.
+All use of radioactive materials for research or instructional purposes must be approved by the RSC.
 Prior to ordering radioisotopes or starting any experiments, the faculty or staff member must submit an application to the RSC for radioactive materials use approval.
 Once the RSC has completed its review and approved the application, further approval must be granted by the NYSDOH.
-Only full time faculty and staff are permitted to apply for approval; all other users must work under the supervision of an approved member.
+Only full time faculty and staff are permitted to apply for approval and all other users must work under the supervision of an authorized user.

 To apply for approval of usage and additional information, visit the Division of Research Compliance

-Users of Radioactive Equipment are required to keep monthly inventory logs, perform contamination surveys, and keep disposal records.
+Users of Radioactive Materials are required to keep monthly inventory logs, perform contamination surveys, and keep disposal records.
 Blank forms for these are below:

-All individuals working with or around radioactive material or radiation-generating equipment must receive radiation safety training annually.
-To receive training, please contact the Radiation Safety Officer at 777-3589 or by email at email@example.com.
+All individuals working with or around radioactive materials or radiation-generating equipment must receive radiation safety training annually.
+To receive training, please contact the Radiation Safety Officer (RSO) at 7-3589 or by email at firstname.lastname@example.org.

 Shipping Radioactive Material